burcuku/home/_pages/about.md

 ---

-I am a tenure-track Assistant Professor and Delft Technology Fellow in the [Software Engineering Research Group (SERG)](https://se.ewi.tudelft.nl/) at the Delft University of Technology (TU Delft).
+I am an Assistant Professor and Delft Technology Fellow in the [Software Engineering Research Group (SERG)](https://se.ewi.tudelft.nl/) at the Delft University of Technology (TU Delft).
 Before that, I was a postdoc researcher at the Max Planck Institute for Software Systems (MPI-SWS) in the Rigorous Software Engineering Group, working with Rupak Majumdar.
 I got my PhD from Koç University under the supervision of Serdar Tasiran.

 My research interests focus on model checking, software testing and debugging of concurrent programs and distributed systems.
 You can visit [Software Reliability for Concurrent and Distributed Systems](https://se.ewi.tudelft.nl/research-lines/se-for-concurrency/) research line for more information.